Raptors vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Additional Raptors Insights & Trends

-- The Raptors have a 7-3 record against the spread while finishing 6-4 overall in their last 10 games.
+- The Raptors are 8-2 against the spread and 7-3 overall in their past 10 games.

-- Six of Raptors' past 10 games have gone over the total.

-- Toronto has covered the spread in a higher percentage of its home games than road games.
-It has covered 25 times in 40 opportunities when playing at home, and it has covered 15 times in 37 opportunities in away games.
+- The Raptors have hit the over in six of their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.